volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `default_captcha_challenge_parameters` - (Optional) Use default parameters (bool).

-`always_enable_captcha_challenge` - (Optional) Challenge rules can be used to selectively disable Captcha challenge or enable Javascript challenge for some requests. (bool).
+`always_enable_captcha_challenge` - (Optional) Challenge rules can be used to selectively disable Captcha challenge or enable JavaScript challenge for some requests. (bool).

-`always_enable_js_challenge` - (Optional) Challenge rules can be used to selectively disable Javascript challenge or enable Captcha challenge for some requests. (bool).
+`always_enable_js_challenge` - (Optional) Challenge rules can be used to selectively disable JavaScript challenge or enable Captcha challenge for some requests. (bool).

-`no_challenge` - (Optional) Challenge rules can be used to selectively enable Javascript or Captcha challenge for some requests. (bool).
+`no_challenge` - (Optional) Challenge rules can be used to selectively enable JavaScript or Captcha challenge for some requests. (bool).

 `default_js_challenge_parameters` - (Optional) Use default parameters (bool).

-`js_challenge_parameters` - (Optional) Configure Javascript challenge parameters.
+`js_challenge_parameters` - (Optional) Configure JavaScript challenge parameters.
 See [Js Challenge Parameters ](#js-challenge-parameters) below for details.

 `default_mitigation_settings` - (Optional) For high level, users will be temporarily blocked. (bool).